 Our plans at Padeswood are a stepping stone to decarbonising the construction process.
 The UK simply cannot achieve its net zero goals without the building materials we use being carbon neutral.

-We intend to capture 800,000 tonnes of CO2 a year, the equivalent of taking 320,000 cars off the road.
+We intend to capture up to 800,000 tonnes of CO2 a year.
 The scheme will be an integral part of the HyNet industrial cluster, which could save up to 10 million tonnes of CO2 per year.

 Along with its environmental benefits, the project will:

-bring £400m of investment to Padeswood cement works and the region’s economy;
+• bring significant investment to Padeswood cement works and the region’s economy;

-create 54 new full-time jobs at Padeswood, and up to 350 additional jobs during construction of the capture plant.
+• create around 50 new full-time jobs at Padeswood, and up to 500 additional jobs during construction of the carbon capture plant.

 This is a project of great significance as it is a step-change to support the transition of the wider construction industry to a net zero future – ultimately helping the UK meet its net zero targets.